-The JuntoCast was the first “podcast on early American history.”
-Following its launch in May 2013, the world of early American history podcasting began growing.
-We are proud to have created the first podcast devoted exclusively to early American history.
-As the ranks of high-quality early American history podcasts has grown, The JuntoCast‘s roundtable format remains unique in its ability to show how historians think historically about the past in practice, through in-depth discussions between multiple historians about key events, issues, and themes in early American history.
-Following an extended hiatus, The JuntoCast is currently back in production with new episodes to be released beginning in January 2020.
+When The JuntoCast launched in May 2013, it was the first podcast devoted exclusively to early American history.
+Since then, the world of early American history podcasting has grown, but The JuntoCast‘s roundtable format remains unique in its ability to show historical thinking and how historians engage with the past in real time through in-depth discussions between multiple historians about key events, issues, and themes in early American history.